 Bring your own device

-Families may already own devices or may choose to purchase a mobile device.
+Families may already own devices or may choose to purchase a suitable device.

 Devices need to meet minimum specifications.
 If they do not meet the specifications below, devices will not function/or be suitable for our environment.
 Chromebooks and iOS devices are not able to complete all tasks a student will be engaged with.